eugabrielsilva/eugabrielsilva/README.md

 ## Hello World!

 My name is Gabriel, a brazilian web developer and technology enthusiast.
-I'm a System Analysis and Development student with experience in web-related projects.
+I'm a System Analysis and Development degree and postgraduate degree in Software Engineering, with experience in web-related projects.

 Welcome to my GitHub!
 Feel free to explore some of my projects and get in touch if you have any questions!